-Gender stereotypes are the bane of society, and we don’t have enough conversations about the ones surrounding men.
-Being a stay-at-home dad is socially Herculean even in the 21st century.
+Gender stereotypes are the bane of society and we don’t have enough conversations about the ones surrounding men.
+Being a stay-at-home dad is a socially Herculean task even in the 21st century.
 You either become the butt of jokes, or the center of admiration.
 There can be no normalcy about a father staying behind to take care of his child.

 Here’s a riveting story for all the stay-at-home dads out there.
 How do you develop a thick skin to the questions and snide remarks?
 How do you keep your focus on the responsibilities of a husband and father?
 What are a few other stay-at-home dad problems?
 Keep reading to find out!